idekerlab/MutationProjector/README.md

-## Making predictions using the pre-trained MutationProjector
+## :fire: Making predictions using the pre-trained MutationProjector
 ![Screenshot](./Figures/Figure2.jpg)

 ### (A) Predictions using the transfer-learned models